TitoSantos/TitoSantos/README.md

 ### About me

 I'm a {Professional TI and passionate about technology}.
 Graduation in database and virtualization in Estacio de Sa University.
 I love to learn and contribute in any and every possible way.
+I work in the software quality area focused on automated API, web and desktop tests.
+I've worked with several technologies and programming languages, among them, python, java script, c#, robot framework and others.

-- [Courses] - BI developer, Object-oriented programming logic with Visual Studio and Power BI developer.
+- [Courses] - BI developer, Object-oriented programming logic with Visual Studio, Robot Framework, TestComplete.